Shoelace Knot Variations

 Use DIFFERENT FINGERS

-So long as you retain the "core" of the technique to achieve the same result, you are welcome to use whatever
+as you retain the "core" of the technique to achieve the same result, you are welcome to use whatever finger movements are

 Keeping it Secure

 In short, if you reverse one thing, your knot ends up un-balanced and will come undone more easily.
-To avoid this, you need to reverse two things.
-Or four.
-Or any even number.
+To avoid this, you need to reverse one other thing in order to put things back into balance.

 For example, if you use the first variation to reverse your knot left to right, PLUS the second variation to reverse it front to back, you will have restored balance and your finished knot will be just as secure as the original: